 Disputes in a divorce case often center around child support, child custody, alimony, and the distribution of marital property.

-These issues can have a significant impact on a person's happiness, quality of life, relationship with their children, and financial security.
+These issues can significantly impact a person's happiness, quality of life, relationship with their children, and financial security.
 For this reason, they are often hotly contested, and divorcing couples often need to litigate these matters in order to move forward with their divorce.

-One of the main problems with resorting to litigation is that it involves significant uncertainty and does not allow for input from the parties as the judge makes his or decision about the ways these issues should be resolved.
+One of the main problems with resorting to litigation is that it involves significant uncertainty and does not allow for input from the parties as the judge decides how these issues should be resolved.

-Fortunately, if you are unable to come to an agreement about how to resolve these issues with your spouse, divorce mediation can be an effective way to resolve divorce disputes without the cost and expense of having to go to court and is similar to arbitration.
-You might want to pursue a collaborative divorce, which is a process of resolving your differences out of court.
+Fortunately, if you are unable to come to an agreement about how to resolve these issues with your spouse, divorce mediation can be an effective way to resolve divorce disputes without the cost and expense of having to go to court.

-If you are currently going through a divorce where child support, child custody, alimony and/or marital property distribution are in dispute, our experienced Los Angeles divorce attorneys are here to help.
-There are some important steps to take before asking your spouse for a divorce.
-Our experienced divorce mediation attorneys can evaluate your case and make a determination about whether the case would benefit from mediation or some other form of alternative dispute resolution.
+If you are currently going through a divorce where child support, child custody, alimony, and/or marital property distribution are in dispute, our experienced Los Angeles divorce attorneys are here to help.

 Facts About Divorce Mediation in California